autresphere/ASMediaFocusManager/Readme.md

 ##Todo
 * Allow the use of your own video control view.
+* Add a play icon on video thumbnail
 * Fix image jump on orientation change when fullscreen image is zoomed (only when parent ViewController supports UIInterfaceOrientationMaskPortrait | UIInterfaceOrientationMaskPortraitUpsideDown)
 * Media browsing by horizontal swipe in fullscreen.
 * Close focus view by vertical swipe like in facebook app (partly done thanks to @harishkashyap, Feb 09, 2015).